Triple Eight Race Engineering: Red Bull Ampol Racing

 Despite the name change, Triple Eight continued with Holden Commodores for both 2021 and 2022.
 The Chevrolet Camaro made its debut in 2023 along with Gen3.
 Jamie Whincup retired after 2021, his 16th and final full time season with Triple Eight, and was replaced by Broc Feeney.
 Shane van Gisbergen continued to drive for the team.

 For 2023 and the new Gen 3 cars, Triple Eight along with all other Holden teams switched to the Chevrolet Camaro ZL1 after General Motors shut down the Holden brand.

 For 2024, Shane van Gisbergen announce his move away from V8 Supercars to NASCAR with Trackhouse Racing.
 Will Brown was brought on to replace him (with the car number changing to 87) and partnered with Broc Feeney.

-Triple Eight will return to Ford for the 2026 season.
+Triple Eight switched back Ford in the 2026 season, for the first time since 2009.

 Wildcard entries

 The team entered an extra car at the 2013 Bathurst 1000, running under the banner of Xbox One Racing and driven by Andy Priaulx and Mattias Ekström.
 They qualified in 18th and finished in 10th.

 For the 2021 Bathurst 1000 the team ran a Supercheap Auto backed Holden ZB Commodore which was driven by former Super3 Champion Broc Feeney and former Supercars champion Russell Ingall.

 For the 2022 Bathurst 1000 they ran a Holden ZB Commodore under the banner Supercheap Auto Racing and was driven by 3x Supercars champion and 7x Bathurst 1000 winner Craig Lowndes and current Supercars driver Declan Fraser.

 For the 2023 season they ran a single Chevrolet Camaro ZL1 for Zane Goddard at the Darwin Triple Crown and with Craig Lowndes for Sandown and Bathurst.

 For the 2024 season they ran a single Chevrolet Camaro ZL1 for Cooper Murray at the Darwin Triple Crown and teamed up with Craig Lowndes at Sandown and Bathurst.

+For the 2025 season they ran a single Chevrolet Camaro ZL1 for Zach Bates at the Ipswich Super 440 and teamed up with Craig Lowndes at The Bend and Bathurst.